-Either your kids are already back in school or you’re preparing to send them.
-With so many things to check off your “to do” list, from school supplies to shoe shopping, we’re here to help with your family’s back-to-school home security plan.
+Chances are, your kids are already back in school or you’re preparing to send them.
+This time of year, and with COVID-19 in mind, there are so many things to check off your “to do” list.
+Between shopping for school supplies to finding the perfect backpack, we’re here to help with your family’s back-to-school home security plan.

-Identify a trusted neighbor or emergency contact for you and your child to reach if things don’t go as planned.
+• Identify a trusted neighbor and emergency contact for you and your child to reach if things don’t go as planned.
 In addition to a neighbor, consider a nearby relative or even a co-worker in case your child can’t reach you.
 Keep contact information for school representatives with you as well, such as your child’s principal or the bus/transportation department.

-Stay aware when arriving home.
-Teach your child to assess your home before entering.
-If something looks off, such as a torn screen, open door, or broken window, he or she should not enter and should go to a neighbor’s to call you or the authorities.
-If your home is protected by a monitored alarm system, make sure your child knows what to do if the system sounds and an alarm dispatcher calls.
+• Teach awareness for arriving home.
+Teach your child to assess your home upon arrival and before entering.
+If something looks off, such as a torn screen, open door, or broken window, your child should not enter and should go to a neighbor’s home and/or call you.
+Use a plan that makes sense for your family, but teaching a general awareness of what to look out for will help protect your child.